Simplify your talent journey and make confident people-focused decisions with Xref. Find out why the organisations you trust, choose Xref.

 We have quite a lot of new hires coming in right now and more planned for January, so getting them integrated and productive, so that they can contribute and hit the ground running as quickly as possible is a priority.

 Everybody is talking about remote work right now and I think that's just going keep growing.
 And not just remote, but flexible working too.
-So, what works for specific people, instead of holding people to organization-wide guidelines.
+So, what works for specific people, instead of holding people to organisation-wide guidelines.

-I realized one day that it’s not actually the remote working that is the selling point, it's the flexibility - us having offices and people working from home is part of that flexibility.
+I realised one day that it’s not actually the remote working that is the selling point, it's the flexibility - us having offices and people working from home is part of that flexibility.
 It's about giving people the opportunity to come to an office if that will work for them or to go home every afternoon if that works for them or whatever makes them contribute at their highest.

 An interesting one that I've been focusing for myself on recently is vulnerability.
 Leading with vulnerability and being able to say what you know and what you don't know, reaching out to teams to find out what they think about what’s going on and being willing to address what you hear (we think Thoughtexchange is pretty perfect for this!) as well as keeping an eye on what you're bringing to the conversation.